 The TTAC issues guidelines and procedures for the operation of vocational placements and training contracts, and provides advice to the Minister on these matters.
 The committee may conciliate or arbitrate disputes arising from the terms, conditions and operation of training contracts and vocational placements, in accordance with section 52 of the Act.

 The TTAC convenes bi-monthly or as required for urgent matters, and matters may also be considered out-of-session.

 The TTAC members

-The TTAC is a seven person committee.
+The TTAC is a seven person committee with the following members: